Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Experiments

-\textbf{Datasets.} We evaluate on high-resolution RGB satellite imagery from two sources.
-First, the 2019 IEEE GRSS Data Fusion Contest (DFC2019)~\citep{c6tm-vw12-19} featuring WorldView-3 captures of Jacksonville, Florida (2048$\times$2048 pixels, 35 cm/pixel resolution).
-Camera parameters and sparse points were generated using SatelliteSfM~\citep{VisSat-2019}.
-We evaluate on four standard AOIs: JAX\_004, JAX\_068, JAX\_214, and JAX\_260, following Sat-NeRF~\citep{mari2022sat} and EOGS~\citep{savantaira2024eogs} protocols.
-Second, for geographic diversity, we use the GoogleEarth dataset~\citep{xie2024citydreamer} (training data for CityDreamer~\citep{xie2024citydreamer} and GaussianCity~\citep{xie2025gaussiancity}) containing NYC scenes.
-We use four scenes (004, 010, 219, 336) with training views rendered at an 80° elevation to approximate satellite conditions.
-Google Earth Studio (GES)~\citep{google_earth_studio} renders serve as ground truth for both datasets.
-See \Cref{sup:exp} for more detail about datasets.
+We evaluate our method on high-resolution RGB satellite imagery from two sources.
+First, the 2019 IEEE GRSS Data Fusion Contest (DFC2019)~\cite{c6tm-vw12-19} featuring WorldView-3 captures of Jacksonville, Florida (2048$\times$2048 pixels, 35 cm/pixel resolution).
+Camera parameters and sparse points are generated using SatelliteSfM~\cite{VisSat-2019}.
+We evaluate on four standard AOIs: JAX\_004, JAX\_068, JAX\_214, and JAX\_260, following Sat-NeRF~\cite{mari2022sat} and EOGS~\cite{savantaira2024eogs}.
+Second, for geographic diversity, we use the GoogleEarth dataset~\cite{xie2024citydreamer} (training data for CityDreamer~\cite{xie2024citydreamer} and GaussianCity~\cite{xie2025gaussiancity}) containing NYC scenes.
+We use four scenes (004, 010, 219, 336) with training views rendered at 80° elevation to approximate satellite conditions.
+Google Earth Studio (GES)~\cite{google_earth_studio} renders serve as ground truth for both datasets.
+See Supplementary for more detail.

-\comment{ We evaluate our method on high-resolution RGB satellite imagery from the 2019 IEEE GRSS Data Fusion Contest (DFC2019)~\citep{c6tm-vw12-19}, comprising multi-view WorldView-3 captures of Jacksonville, Florida, from 2014 to 2016.
-Each image are $2048\times2048$ pixels with 35cm/pixel resolution.
-We use SatelliteSfM~\citep{VisSat-2019} to generate camera parameters and sparse point clouds.
-Following established protocols~\citep{Derksen_2021_CVPR, mari2022sat, Mari_2023_CVPR, GAO2023446, Leotta_2019_CVPR_Workshops, app14072729, liu2025satdnimplicitsurfacereconstruction, rs15174297}, we evaluate on four standard AOIs: JAX\_004, JAX\_068, JAX\_214, and JAX\_260 For quantitative evaluation, we render ground truth views using Google Earth Studio (GES)~\citep{google_earth_studio}.
-To evaluate our method against city generation approaches~\citep{xie2024citydreamer,xie2025gaussiancity}, we leverage the GoogleEarth dataset introduced by CityDreamer~\citep{xie2024citydreamer}, which comprises orbital trajectories and renderings of New York City.
-We select four representative scenes (004, 010, 219, and 336) and render training views from GES at an $87^\circ$ elevation angle, closely approximating satellite imagery conditions.
-This experimental setup enables comparison with existing methods while maintaining consistency with our satellite-based input.
-Specific evaluation parameters are detailed in Supplementary.~\yulunliu{Need to shorten this paragraph.}}